Vigil (liturgy): Present-day usage

+Catholic Church

-In the Catholic Church, Pope Paul VI's 1969 motu proprio Mysterii Paschalis made the liturgical day correspond in general to what is generally understood today, running from midnight to midnight, instead of beginning with vespers of the evening before.
-By exception, the celebration of Sundays and solemnities begins already on the evening of the preceding day.
+As an exception to Paul VI's ruling, the celebration of Sundays and solemnities begins on the evening of the preceding day.

+The Second Vatican Council's Decree on the Catholic Churches of the Eastern Rite prescribed that the Eastern Churches' precepts regarding participation in the Divine Liturgy or the Divine Office could be fulfilled during the period from Vespers on the day's vigil to the end of the Sunday or the feast day concerned.

 In the Liturgy of the Hours, the canonical hour that used to be called matins and that Benedictine monks celebrated at about 2 a.m. is now called the Office of Readings.
 "While retaining its nocturnal character for those who wish to celebrate a vigil, [it] is now of such a nature that it can be said at any time during the day".
 The Catholic Church has thus restored to the word "vigil" the meaning it had in early Christianity.

 For those who wish to extend, in accordance with tradition, the celebration of the vigil of Sundays, solemnities and feasts, Appendix I in the book of the Liturgy of the Hours indicates for each three Old Testament canticles and a Gospel reading for optional insertion after the regular readings.
 The Gospel reading may be followed by a homily.

-Vigil Mass

-A few solemnities are "endowed with their own Vigil Mass, which is to be used on the evening of the preceding day, if an evening Mass is celebrated".
+A few solemnities are "endowed with their own Vigil Masses, which are to be used on the evening of the preceding day, if an evening Mass is celebrated".
 The readings and prayers of such vigil Masses differ from the texts in the Masses to be celebrated on the day itself.
 The solemnities that have a vigil Mass are: